-Outlets such as Facebook, Twitter, Instagram and LinkedIn all provide opportunities for you to share the details of your event.
+Outlets such as Facebook, Twitter, Instagram and LinkedIn provide opportunities for you to share your event's details.
 When crafted the right way, posts about Park Day will let people know what the event is, provide details for those that may want to attend, and finally, encourage new volunteers to attend.
-Remind followers of information such as time, location, and projects, while also letting them know about the potential benefits, such as historical & educational programming, water bottles, service hour fulfillments, and of course, opportunities to get outside and help restore our country's most historic locations.
+Remind followers of information such as time, location, and projects, while also letting them know about the potential benefits, such as historical & educational programming, backpacks, service hour fulfillments, and of course, opportunities to get outside and help restore our country's most historic locations.
 However, it's important to keep posts short and sweet where possible, so consider cutting down on the post's length by sharing a link to the Trust's event listing for your site, where more of these details will be provided.